sishii1214/sishii1214.github.io/index.md

 ## Preprints

 - On the kernels of the pro-p outer Galois representations associated to once-punctured CM elliptic curves, in revision ([arXiv](https://arxiv.org/abs/2312.04196)).

+- On the Rasmussen-Tamagawa conjecture for abelian fivefolds (12pp.), available upon request.

+- On the structure of graded Lie algebras associated to once-punctured elliptic curves with complex multiplication, in preparation.

 ### Personal notes